Half of US states have fully vaccinated at least 50% of adults. The impact is starting to come into focus - KTVZ

 Children can take off their masks when they are with family members from the same household or at small gatherings with fully vaccinated family members and friends and during water sports, such as swimming, or activities in which masks could pose a safety risk, such as gymnastics.

-Children under 2 years old also do not need to wear masks, Maldonado said.
+Children younger than 2 also do not need to wear masks, Maldonado said.

 Comments